 RESOURCE QUANTITY, QUALITY, USE AND DISTRIBUTION

 The majority of Mali’s mineral deposits are found in the east and west of the country.
-Gold is primarily derived from the Kalana, the Morila, the Sadiola Hill, and the Yatela Mines, although fewer gold deposits are being found and ore reserves are in decline (USGS 2006; Cisse 2008).
+Gold is primarily extracted from the Kalana, the Morila, the Sadiola Hill, and the Yatela Mines.
+Nevertheless, few new gold deposits are being found and ore reserves are in decline.
+(USG 2018)

-Neither the Land Law nor the Mining Code makes provision for communities to claim rights to subsoil resources or to scrutinize mining activities on local land.
+Neither the Land Law, nor the Mining Code, make provision for communities to claim rights to subsoil resources or to scrutinize mining activities on local land.
 Moreover, under the law, mining rights are generally superior to agricultural and pastoral rights.
 (GOM 2000; GOM 2012a; Djiré and Kéita 2016)

 The state owns all minerals in Mali.
 Corporations, including foreign corporations, can obtain both exploration and exploitation permits.
-Exploration permits, issued by the Ministry of Mines, grant exclusive title to an area in which to conduct exploration.
-These are valid for three years and are twice renewable.
-Applicant corporations must demonstrate sufficient levels of technical and physical capacity.
-Exploitation permits, granted by the Head of Government, are required prior to mining within an exploration area and are only granted to companies that hold exploration permits or that have been authorized to prospect.
+Exploration permits, issued by the Ministry of Mines and Petroleum, grant exclusive title to an area in which to conduct exploration.
+These permits are valid for three years and are renewable twice.
+Applicant corporations must demonstrate sufficient levels mining capacity.
+Exploitation permits, granted by the Head of Government, are required prior to mining within an exploration area and are only granted to companies that hold exploration permits or that have been authorized to search for a given mineral.
 Exploitation permits grant exclusive rights to exploit the mineral deposits within a specified area for 30 years.
-Prior to granting an expropriation right, the State requires the applicant to establish a new company under Malian law, with a 10% free-carried state share.
-Rights to prospecting and exploration are movable, while rights to exploitation are immovable and provide limited property rights (Cisse 2008; Keita et al. 2008; UN 2006; Anglogold 2008; GOM 2007b).
+The requirements for permits for small-scale, quarry and artisanal mining are also set out in the law.
+(GOM 2012a; EITI 2016)

 GOVERNMENT ADMINISTRATION AND INSTITUTIONS